algolia/algoliasearch-zendesk/app/README.md

 Once your data has been extracted to Algolia, you need to update your Help Center theme in order to replace the search feature by Algolia.

 * Click "Customize the design"
+* In the "Theme" section, click on "Edit theme"
- * Select the "Document Head" template and add the following lines:
+* In the top left corner dropdown, Select the "Document Head" template
+* Add the following lines at the end of the template:

 ```html
 <link rel="stylesheet" type="text/css" href="//cdn.jsdelivr.net/algoliasearch.zendesk-hc/1/algoliasearch.zendesk-hc.min.css">